Nicaragua TripsUganda TripsVolunteer FAQ

 On Sunday, you will have the privilege of touring our permanent medical center (or future medical center site) and meeting some of our amazing, local staff.
 Monday through Friday will be spent conducting medical outreach clinics in villages surrounding our permanent medical center.
 Volunteers are incredibly valuable in the implementation of these medical outreaches through fulfilling different clinic roles such as registration, provider, or pharmacy.
 These medical outreaches serve to promote our permanent medical center, serve the communities we have committed to, refer patients and continue setting a precedent for quality healthcare throughout the region.
 We will wrap up the week with a free day activity on Saturday to celebrate the accomplishments of the week and begin the transition process back home.

 Each day a OneWorld Health trip will begin with a devotion.
 OneWorld Health is inspired by Jesus Christ to serve people in desperate situations, and we believe starting the day with a reflection on his example gives purpose and clarity to our efforts.
 The local church is a conduit for change in the communities where we are serving.
 Recognizing this, we have strong in-country partnerships with local Christian ministries who will accompany our teams to medical outreach and provide prayer and counseling to our patients.
 Each evening, we round out dinner by celebrating the accomplishments of the day, encouraging one another and sharing our life stories with the team.

 What We Expect from a OneWorld Health Volunteer

 As a volunteer, you are a representative of OneWorld Health in the regions we serve.
 The legacy you leave will be what we continue to build upon for years after your departure.
 With this responsibility, OneWorld Health holds high expectations for our representatives in the field.

 We expect our volunteers to:

-- Participate in pre-trip training (in person or online)
+- Participate in pre-trip training (online)

 - Provide timely responses during weekly pre-trip correspondence